sandhuboyz/SQL_Hero_Vired_Graded_Assignment/README.md

-Here’s a comprehensive `README.md` guide for your **Hero Vired Graded SQL Assignment**.
+Here’s a comprehensive `README.md` guide for our **Hero Vired Graded SQL Assignment**.
 You can copy this into your repository or submission folder:

 ---